enobufs/dtimer/README.md

 Distributed timer backed by Redis.

 ## Why dtimer?
 In a clustered server environment, you'd occasionally need to process a task after a certain period of time.
 The setTimeout() may not be suitable because the process may die for whatever reason, the timed events would also be lost.
-Ideally, you'd want to store these timed events on a central strage, then have a cluster of listeners handle the due events.
+Ideally, you'd want to store these timed events on a central storage, then have a cluster of listeners handle the due events.
 If you are already using Redis, then this dtimer would be a handy solution for you.

 ## Installation
     $ npm install dtimer